KippAD/easy-outdoor-co/README.md

 ### **Manual Testing**

 A series of manual tests were conducted on each page to ensure that every link, form, or site action works as originally intended.
-Any unresolved errors are detail in the "Unresolved Bugs" section below testing.
+Any unresolved errors are detailed in the "Unresolved Bugs" section below testing.

 **Homepage**